Port Norris, New Jersey

-Port Norris is an unincorporated community and census-designated place (CDP) located within Commercial Township, in Cumberland County, New Jersey, United States.
+Port Norris is an unincorporated community and census-designated place (CDP) located within Commercial Township, in Cumberland County, in the U.S. state of New Jersey.
 It is part of the Vineland-Millville- Bridgeton Primary Metropolitan Statistical Area for statistical purposes.
-As of the 2000 United States Census, the CDP's population was 1,377.
-Legislation was passed in 1911 allowing voters to choose to incorporate Port Norris as a borough, independent from Commercial Township, but it was defeated in a referendum.
+As of the 2000 United States census, the CDP's population was 1,377.
+Legislation was passed in 1911, allowing voters to choose to incorporate Port Norris as a borough, independent from Commercial Township, but it was defeated in a referendum.

 History

 On a late night in September 2007, an undercover operation to put a halt to the drag racing was commenced, and up to 62 people were caught participating in a major drag race gathering.
 About 208 summonses were issued and several cars were impounded.